phlegmaticprogrammer/btree/README.md

 _M-Node_ for representing B-tree nodes in memory.
 All live in the _phlegmaticprogrammer.btree_ namespace.

-These are the functions of the _BTreePool_ protocol:
+These are the main functions of the _BTreePool_ protocol:
 - (btree-empty [this])
   Creates an empty btree.
 - (btree-insert [this btree content])